jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/14-java.md

 - Sunta
 - Kulun

-The countries of Ta-kang, Huang-ma-chu, Bali, Tan-jung-wu-lo, Ti-(wu), Ping-ya, I-wu and Nu-ku are situated on islands.
+The following are island countries:
+- Ta-kang
+- Huang-ma-chu
+- Bali
+- Tan-jung-wu-lo
+- Ti-wu
+- Ping-ya
+- I-wu
+- Nu-ku

 Each has its own chief and have vessels plying between them.

 There is little agriculture.
 But there are many old trees.

 The inner parts produce sago which looks like wheat flour.
-Water is mixed with it and are turned into pellets the size of peas.
-After being sun-dried, it is packed and stored like grain.
+- Water is mixed with it and are turned into pellets the size of peas.
+- After being sun-dried, it is packed and stored like grain.

-They also mix are fond
+They also mix it with fish or meat to make porridge.

-porridge.
-each of them has
-islands;
-between them.
-There
-old trees, the inner parts of
-which looks like wheat
-sJia-hi (sago),
-it,
-vessels plying
-also
-of sugar-cane
+They are fond of sugar-cane and bananas.
-and by adding a certain substance made They have into wine.

-mix
-it
-with
-fish
-or
-drug)
-is
-also the wei-pa^°
-packed
-is
-crushed
-caused to ferment and
+A substance is added to crushed sugar cane to cause it to ferment and make liquor.

-tree,
-(j^ g,)
-is
-whose pith
+They have the wei-pa tree.
-being taken out and the juice extracted yields wine.
+- Its pith is removed an the juice is extracted from it, yielding wine.

-The
-bodies.
-25
-natives (of these countries) are strong fellows, but savage a dark bronze colour.
+The natives are physically strong, but savage and of a dark bronze colour.

-They cut
-They wrap
-their hair
-and of
-(a cloth round) their limbs
-and tattoo their
+They wrap (a cloth round) their limbs and tattoo their bodies.

-and go barefooted.
-They use no vessels in eating or drinking; in their stead they bind leaves together, which are thrown when the meal
+They cut their hair and go barefooted.

+They use leaves instead of plates for eating or drinking.
+These are thrown away after the meal.
-As
-20
-meat and make a
-and bananas.
-The former
-(lit.,
-15
-away

-is finished.

 The standard of exchange is only pecks and pints of sago.
-They do not know how to write or how to count.
+- They do not know how to write or how to count.

-They erect

-wooden poles stuck in the ground and reaching twenty feet or more; on the top they build houses with walls erect stages with to a height of and roofs of the same type as those made by the
+They erect stages with wooden poles stuck in the ground and reaching 29 feet or more.
+On the top, they build houses with walls and roofs of the same type as those made by the Sundanese. <!-- Western Java people (Sinto).  -->

-The native products include sandal-wood, mats, foreign cotton cloth
+The native products are:
-Among

-by the Sinto.

-Their exports are:
+- sandal-wood
 - cloves
 - cardamoms
 - fancy mats
+- foreign cotton cloth
 - iron swords and other weapons

 ### Mali